How to Make An Engaging and Effective Training Video

 Animated videos are created and produced using animation styles like motion graphics, cartoons, icons, whiteboard, 2D/3D animation, and infographics, to mention but a few.

-Animated videos are a favorite to use to explain complex and technical processes and ideas.
+Animated videos are a favourite to use to explain complex and technical processes and ideas.
 They use visual animations to tell stories that learners find easy to connect with and remember.

 Short training videos

-A micro training video is created using the Hook-Prep-Message-Review-Next method that taps into a learner’s prior knowledge, delivers content, recaps the information shared and shares the next steps to encourage knowledge retention and behavioural change.
+Its created by tapping into a learner’s prior knowledge, delivers content, recaps the information shared and shares the next steps to encourage knowledge retention and behavioural change.

 Knowing your audience goes hand-in-hand with picking the right video towards producing great training videos.
 Without fully understanding your audience, you run the risk of producing a training video that holds no interest to the target audience.